What is the Earning Potential?

 Dessange is a name that instantly translates as luxury, and with that brand power comes a high potential to make money.

-“Dessange is a global reference,” says Linda Chadwick.
+“Dessange is a global reference,” says Costanza.
 “Anyone who’s a world traveler knows the name.
 It is a name they can trust.
 You simply can’t replicate our 60-year track record in the industry.
 You could open an independent salon in Beverly Hills, but who’s going to be there to help you with your marketing materials, your expert training and all the things you need to do to help deliver luxury and excellence on a daily basis?
 Dessange provides that support with a proven formula.”